ColdCaseFiler/coldcasefiler.github.io/_people/qwtel.md

 ---
 layout: project
-title: '@qwtel'
+title: John Doe
-caption: How I use Hydejack on my personal site.
+caption: Victim
 description: >
   This is how I use Hydejack on my personal site.
   Much of the development is informed from my experience of using it myself, creating a tight feedback loop.